AEL Kalloni F.C.: New logo

 A new crest was created in 2011 summer.
 It is a circle that in its interior has crimson and white vertical stripes and in its center there is a blue shield with two handshaking hands in laurel leaves at the bottom of which is written the establishment year, much like the original logo.
 In the exterior of the circle, the club's full name is indicated with white letters in blue background.

 Ground

-Kalloni uses the Mytilene Municipal Stadium.
+Kalloni used the Mytilene Municipal Stadium.
 Until then, they used Kostas Kenteris stadium, situated in Kalloni.
 The stadium was built in 2002.
 It had one tier in its west, with a capacity about 900, all-seated.
 In 2010, when Kalloni promoted to Football League 2, some necessary repairs were made in order to make it appropriate for the proper conduct of matches.
 In 2009 a secondary field was constructed for training the first team and its academies.
 From 2011–12 season, the Mytilene Municipal Stadium has been made the club's home, because of the unsuitability of their physical home.